SCWPretorius/ESPHome/Texecom Premier 832/README.md

 ## License

-This project is typically licensed under the MIT License.
+This project is licensed under the MIT License.

 ## Acknowledgements